No Exit and the question of other people

 This quote is one of the most famous Jean-Paul Sartre.
-Quick explanation of this strange and famous sentence from the existentialist philosopher.
+A quick explanation of this strange and famous sentence from the existentialist philosopher.

 It completed the play ‘Huis Clos’, written in 1943.
 ‘No Exit’ relates the arrival of three characters in hell.
 Two women and a man trying to understand what might lead them to hell and what is their punishment.
 They quickly understand that there is no executioner because each of the other two is the hangman for the third.
 The full version of the quote lights this:

 “All those glances that I eat … Ha, you’re only two?
 I thought you were much more numerous.
-So that’s hell. … I never thought You remember: the sulfur, the stake, the grill..
-Oh What a joke.
+So that’s hell. … I never thought You remember: the sulphur, the stake, the grill.
+Oh, What a joke.
 No need to grill: hell is other people”

 Others, shame and objectification

 Sartre describes shame as the original feeling of the existence of others.
 For example, I looked through the keyhole, this gesture causes me a thrill because I imagined someone who saw me looking at the keyhole.
 I saw myself as that other people see me as the object I am to others.
-Shame is shame of oneself before others.
+Shame is the shame of oneself before others.
 Here intervenes the code of the game, as a bingo grid.

-“If there is an Other, whatever, wherever, whatever its relationship with me … then I have an outside, a nature, my original sin is the existence of the other“(Being and Nothingness, p.
+“If there is an Other, whatever, wherever, whatever its relationship with me … then I have an outside, an objective nature, my original sin is the existence of the other“(Being and Nothingness, p.
 321)

-The No Exit play by Sartre perfectly illustrates the difficult coexistence of people: the fact that other people is what alienates and lock myself in a particular kind, which deprives me of my freedom.
+The No Exit play by Sartre perfectly illustrates the difficult coexistence of people: the fact that other people are what alienates and lock me in a particular kind of being, which deprives me of my freedom.